Goal 2: Zero Hunger

 Several University of Minnesota programs provide public access to university facilities and technology to improve sustainable farming practices.
 A few examples are provided below:

 UMN is home to 10 Research and Outreach Centers in communities throughout Minnesota.
 The centers support needs-driven research to enhance agricultural production.
-Significantly, each individual center focuses on regionally relevant agricultural research.
+Significantly, each individual center focuses on regionally relevant agricultural research while having some outdoor facilities that can be used by the greater community.
+This includes the Horticultural display gardens at Morris, maintained forest and habitat areas at Cloquet and Hubachek, and walking trails and picnic spaces throughout Rosemount.

 Learn More